 Food stalls and restaurants

 Food lovers will not be left disappointed when they visit the village.
-There are ample options to savour their hunger and quench their thirst.
-The village hosts restaurants and food joints serving local delicacies, Asian delicacies and the English sandwiches, coffee, and other snacks and beverage.
-Do not miss out to visit the Li-Nong tea house where you can be part of a traditional Chinese tea ceremony and then immerse yourself into the aromatic teas and delicious snacks.
+There are ample options to savor their hunger and quench their thirst.
+The village hosts restaurants and food joints serving local delicacies, Asian delicacies, and English sandwiches, coffee, and other snacks and beverage.
+Do not miss out to visit the Li-Nong tea house where you can be part of a traditional Chinese tea ceremony and then immerse yourself in the aromatic teas and delicious snacks.

 I hope you enjoyed my journey the way I had charmed myself on my visit to the splendid village.
 I was awestruck by nature’s beauty and its excellence amid the auspicious religious environment.
 Though I visited Hong Kong during the summers as I had to adjust with the school vacation my son, the best season to visit it between months of October and December.
 The weather is pleasant and comfortable for sightseeing and comfortable stroll across the different interesting travel destinations in Hong Kong.